nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Introduction**

-Thank you for your interest in the developing of Notor!
+Thank you for your interest in the development of Notor!
 This is an open-source project aimed at helping mentors take quick, efficient notes to facilitate effective and efficient mentoring of many mentees.
 The design principles scaffolding Notor are as follows.